Sharon Hayes (politician)

-Sharon Ruth Hayes (born January 15, 1948) is a Canadian former politician.

-Born in Toronto, Ontario, she represented the riding of Port Moody—Coquitlam from 1993 to 1997 for the Reform Party of Canada.
+Sharon Ruth Hayes (born January 15, 1948) is a former Canadian politician.
+She served as the member of Parliament for the riding of Port Moody—Coquitlam from 1993 to 1997 as a member of the Reform Party of Canada.

+Early life and education

-Hayes is a graduate of the Honours Math and Computer Science program at the University of Waterloo; while enrolled there, she worked as a co-op student with the Toronto Stock Exchange and IBM.
-After graduation, she worked as a program analyst at the University of Guelph and then as a Sessional Instructor in computer science at Simon Fraser University.
-She married Douglas Hayes June 13, 1970.
+Hayes was born January 15, 1948, in Toronto, Ontario.
+She graduated with a degree in math and computer science from the University of Waterloo; while enrolled there, she worked as a co-op student with the Toronto Stock Exchange and IBM.
+After graduation, she worked as a program analyst at the University of Guelph and then as a sessional instructor in computer science at Simon Fraser University.

+Hayes married Douglas Hayes in 1970.
+She has two daughters.